api3dao/dapi-management/scripts/verification/README.md

 Additional assertions include that:

 - all Data Feed IDs are derived from the dAPI Name and corresponding API Providers
-- all Sponsor Wallet Addresses are derived from the dAPI Name
+- all Sponsor Wallet addresses are derived from the dAPI Name
 - the `hash` value from `previous-hash.json` matches the constructed merkle tree root

 ### Signed API URL Merkle tree

 Additional assertions include that:

-- we have API Providers (in the `@api3/api-integrations` package) for all Airnode Addresses
+- we have API Providers (in the `@api3/api-integrations` package) for all Airnode addresses
 - the `hash` value from `previous-hash.json` matches the constructed merkle tree root

 ## Part 2: Verify all merkle tree data against the deployed `HashRegistry` contracts